likicv/usysml-test-cases/README.md

 uSysML v0.01 that supports only the SysML v2 keywords `package`, `part`, `part def` and nothing else (see the table above).
-Every model specified by such implementation would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
+Every model specified by such implementation would be a valid SysML v2 model, and paresable by the full SysML v2 implementation;
-The reverse is not true: because uSysML implementations are limited general SysML v2 models would not be necessarily parseable by an uSysML implementation.
+the reverse however is not true: because uSysML implementations are limited general SysML v2 models would not be necessarily parseable by an uSysML implementation.